EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 :    enable server-side encryption for the transfer.
      Allowed values: 'AES256'|'aws:kms'.

+-d, --dbname
+:    database name for PostgresSQL connection (default: postgres).
+     If it contains an = sign, it will be treated as a `conninfo` string.

 -h, --host
 :    host or Unix socket for PostgreSQL connection (default: libpq settings)